CodingKite/React-Notes-Stepehen-Grider/README.md

 # React-Notes-Stepehen-Grider
-This repositoey contains all the notes made while learning ReactJS from Stepehen Grider course
+This repository contains all the notes made while learning ReactJS from Stepehen Grider course.

+Feel free to clone the repo and learn from it.